On Maximum Differential Coloring of Planar Graphs: Introduction

 \section{Introduction}

-The Four Color Theorem states that only four colors are needed to color any map so that no neighboring countries share the same color.
-However, if countries in the map are not all contiguous then the result no longer holds~\cite{Gansner_Hu_Kobourov_2009_gmap}.
-Instead, this necessitates the use of a unique color for each country to avoid ambiguity.
+The four color theorem states that only four colors are needed to color any map, so that no neighboring countries share the same color.
+However, if the countries in the map are not all contiguous, then the result no longer holds~\cite{Gansner_Hu_Kobourov_2009_gmap}.
+In order to avoid ambiguity, this necessitates the use of a unique color for each country.
 As a result, the number of colors needed is equal to the number of countries.

-Given a map, define the country graph $G = \{V,E\}$ to be the graph where countries are vertices and two countries are connected by an edge if they share a nontrivial boundary.
-In the {\em maximum differential coloring problem}, the goal is to find a labeling of the $n$ vertices of $G$ with the numbers $1$ to $n$ (treated as colors), which {\em maximizes} the label difference among adjacent vertices.
-More formally, let $C = \{c: V -> \{1, 2, ... , |V|\};$ c is one-to-one$\}$ be the set of one-to-one functions for labeling the vertices of $G$.
-For any $c\in C$ the {\em differential coloring} achieved by $c$ is $\min_{(i,j) \in E} |c(i) - c(j)|$.
-We seek the labeling function $c \in C$ that achieves the maximum differential coloring for $G$, that is, function $c$ which solves the Max-Min optimization problem:
+Given a map, define the country graph $G = (V,E)$ to be the graph where countries are vertices and two countries are connected by an edge if they share a nontrivial border.
+In the {\em maximum differential coloring problem}~\cite{leung1984} the goal is to find a labeling of the $n$ vertices of graph $G$ with distinct numbers ranging from $1$ to $n$ (treated as {\em colors}), which maximizes the absolute label difference among adjacent vertices.
+More formally, let $C = \{c \mid c: V \to \{1, 2, \ldots , |V|\}\}$ be the set of one-to-one functions for labeling the vertices of $G$.
+For any $c\in C$, the {\em differential coloring} achieved by $c$ is $\min_{(i,j) \in E} |c(i) - c(j)|$.
+We seek the labeling function $c \in C$ that achieves the maximum differential coloring: $\dc(G) = \max_{c\in C} \min_{(i,j) \in E} |c(i) - c(j) |$, which is the \emph{differential chromatic number} of $G$.